kubos/kubos/docs/services/comms-framework.rst

 The communications service maintains a constant read thread which listens for messages from the ground via the communications device.

-Once a message is received, a message handler thread is spawned and assigned one of the available handler UDP ports.
-This message handler examines the destination port embedded in the message's UDP packet header to determine the internal message destination and then forwards it on to the appropriate service.
+Once a message is received, a message handler thread is spawned.
+This message handler examines the destination port embedded in the message's UDP packet header to determine the internal message destination and then makes a HTTP POST to the appropriate service.
-The handler then waits for a reply (within a specified timeout duration), wraps the response in a UDP packet, and then sends the packet to the communications device for transmission.
+The handler then waits for a response (within a specified timeout duration), wraps the response in a UDP packet, and then sends the packet to the communications device for transmission.
-Once this transaction has completed, the message handler thread exits, freeing up the UDP port for future use.
+Once this transaction has completed, the message handler thread exits.

 .. uml::